 Flashback: UK Snooper’s Charter

 And as just a brief reminder, let us not forget about the infamous Investigatory Powers Act – aka the Snooper’s Charter.
 In late 2016, the bill became law forcing UK web and phone companies to collect users’ browsing history.
 What was dubbed “world-leading legislation” that provided “unprecedented transparency and substantial privacy protection”, privacy advocates feared it would lead the world closer to authoritarian regimes justifying their own mass surveillance practices.
-Under the law, browsing histories are stored for 12 months granting agencies access like never before without warrants.
+Under the law, your browsing history is stored for 12 months and accessible by many different agencies (without a warrant).

 So the current practices of warrantless data extraction using the Cellebrite device perfectly align with the bigger trend.
 Privacy in the UK is lost – protect yourself accordingly.